arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 An output pin provides 24V to power sensors.
 A 500mA PTC resettable fuse protects the 24V output pin.

 ### Analog Output
 Four independent analog output channels are available.
-Each of them a double low pass filter and a high current op amp arranged in a non-inverting topology with gain 3.3.
+Each of them has a double low-pass filter and a high-current op-amp arranged in a non-inverting topology with a gain of 3.3.

 ![AnalogOutput](assets/MachineControlAnalogOutputScheme.svg)

 At each input of each channel a PWM from Portenta is provided filtered by a double low pass filter, obtaining a DC output with a small AC ripple.
-The signal is then fed to the channel non inverting amplifier which amplifies it by 3.3.
+The signal is then fed to the channel non-inverting amplifier which amplifies it by 3.3.

-The output signal is a DC which amplitude is a function of the PWM duty cycle.
+The output signal is a DC whose amplitude is a function of the PWM duty cycle.

-Maximum output current is 20mA per channel.
+The maximum output current is 20mA per channel.

 ### Temperature Measurements
 Three independent temperature measurement channels are available.

-Each channel can measure non grounded thermocouples **OR** PT100, but cannot measure them at the same time.
+Each channel can measure non-grounded thermocouples **OR**** PT100, but cannot measure them at the same time.

-**NOTE**: do not connect both a thermocouple and a PT100 to one channel.
+**NOTE**: Do not connect both a thermocouple and a PT100 to one channel.
-Only a single channel at a time is available to be read, according to the analog switches position.
+Only a single channel at a time is available to be read, according to the analog switch's position.

 ### Front-Ends
 There are two front ends on this board: